Categories: Uncategorized

 From ‘Happily Ever After’ to ‘Divorced’: You Need to Know You Didn’t Fail — You Survived

-No, I’d rather come as your sister who sees your heart and knows what it’s like when life didn’t turn out the way you planned.
+I know what it’s like when life doesn’t turn out the way you planned.

-Divorce isn’t just the end of a relationship — it’s the shattering of a future you prayed for, hoped for, and maybe even built your life around.
-Share on X
+Divorce isn’t just the end of a relationship.
+It’s the shattering of a future you prayed for, hoped for, and maybe even built your life around. #forsinglewomenonly Share on X

-And now?
+Yet now?
+After all you did to hold things together, you find yourself divorced.
 Maybe you’re standing in the rubble, wondering, Who am I without him?
 Without us?
+What’s going to happen to me (or my kid (s)?)

 Or, maybe you’re on the opposite side and are glad you’re divorced.
-You feel like you held on for as long as you could.
-Yet after one too many abuses or abandonments of one kind or another, you finally mustered the courage to pull the plug.
+After one too many abuses, betrayals, abandonments, or failed counseling sessions, you finally mustered the courage to pull the plug.

 • Your story isn’t over.